hpg-cepetro/cmp/README.md

 # License

-This software is licensed as GPL version 2.
+This software is licensed under GPL version 2.
 It also makes use of the [UT Hash library](https://troydhanson.github.io/uthash/), which is BSD Revised.